-- 2.133 For fully funded residents who are unemployed, we will pay 50% of the achievement payment if they start a job before achieving the learning aim.
+2.125 For fully funded residents who are unemployed or economically inactive, we will pay 50% of the achievement payment if they start a job before achieving the learning aim.
 If the resident then achieves the learning aim, we will pay the remaining achievement payment.
-The following conditions apply: - The resident must provide you with evidence through a declaration, that they have a job for at least 16 hours or more a week for four consecutive weeks; - Where the resident was claiming benefits relating to unemployment, they must also declare that they have stopped claiming these.
+The following conditions apply:

+- The resident must provide you with evidence through a declaration, that they have a job for at least 16 hours or more a week for four consecutive weeks; - Where the resident was claiming benefits relating to unemployment, they must also declare that they have stopped claiming these.